Description

 Clinical Uses

-- Diagnosing Adrenal Insufficiency (Addison’s disease)
+- Diagnose adrenal insufficiency (Addison’s disease)

-- Screening for Cushing’s Syndrome (excess cortisol)
+- Screen for Cushing’s syndrome (excess cortisol)

-- Assessing HPA Axis Disorders (hypothalamic-pituitary-adrenal dysfunction)
+- Assess HPA axis disorders (hypothalamic-pituitary-adrenal dysfunction)

-Test Details & Patient Prep
+Test Details & Patient Preparation

 - Specimen Type: Venous blood draw